KotoLLC/peacenik/README.md

 ![new nodes](readme-images/7-second-message.png)

 Friends can see lists of their friend's friends.
-So if Fran asks to be friends with Debbie, Mike can see that they are friends, and also invite Debbie to be friends.
+If Fran asks Debbie to be friends, Mike can see they are friends, and invite Debbie to be friends.
 Debbie doesn't have to accept.

 ![new nodes](readme-images/8-friends-o-friends.png)

-If Debbie becomes friends with William, who is already friends with Steve, Mike will see William in Steve's list.
-Fran also sees William in Debbie's list.
-This is all just like Facebook.
-We also plan to add privacy features, if you don't want friends of friends to discover you.
+If Debbie becomes friends with William, who is friends with Steve, Mike will see William in Steve's list.
+Fran also sees William in Debbie's list (like Facebook).
+We will add privacy features - if you don't want people to discover you.

 ![new nodes](readme-images/9-more-friends.png)

 Now for Janice.

-Janice is on her own node, completely separate from Mike's node.
-She invites Tina, who is already friends with Steve, on Mike's node.
+Janice is on her own node.
+She invites Tina, who is friends with Steve, on Mike's node.

-Now both Steve and Tina can see messages on both nodes, because they have friendships there.
-Since both Steve and Tina are logged into the central server, which understands relationships, they do not need to login to Tina nor Mike's node to see messages.
+Both Steve and Tina can see messages on both nodes, because they have friendships there, and they are already logged into the central server.

 ![new nodes](readme-images/10-cross-nodes.png)

-Both Steve and Tina see messages in one contiguous timeline - again like Facebook.
-They are not aware of which message is coming from which node.
+Steve and Tina see messages in one contiguous timeline - again like Facebook.
+They aren't aware that some messages are from Mike's node, and others are from Janice's node.

 ![new nodes](readme-images/11-contiguous.png)